Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: Abstract

 \section{Abstract}

-Visual Sensor Networks can be used in a variety of perception applications such as infrastructure support for autonomous driving in complex road segments.
-The pose of the sensors in such networks directly determines the coverage of the environment and objects therein, which impacts the performance of applications such as object detection and tracking.
-Existing sensor pose optimisation methods in the literature either maximise the coverage of ground surfaces, or consider the visibility of the target objects as binary variables, which cannot represent various degrees of visibility.
-Such formulations cannot guarantee the visibility of the target objects as they fail to consider occlusions.
-This paper proposes two novel sensor pose optimisation methods, based on gradient-ascent and Integer Programming techniques, which maximise the visibility of multiple target objects in cluttered environments.
-Both methods consider a realistic visibility model based on a rendering engine that provides pixel-level visibility information about the target objects.
-The proposed methods are evaluated in a complex environment and compared to existing methods in the literature.
-The evaluation results indicate that explicitly modelling the visibility of target objects is critical to avoid occlusions in cluttered environments.
-Furthermore, both methods significantly outperform existing methods in terms of object visibility.
+Visual sensor networks are used for monitoring traffic in large cities and are promised to support automated driving in complex road segments.
+The pose of these sensors, \textit{i.e.} position and orientation, directly determines the coverage of the driving environment, and the ability to detect and track objects navigating therein.
+Existing sensor pose optimisation methods either maximise the coverage of ground surfaces, or consider the visibility of target objects (\textit{e.g.} cars) as binary variables, which fails to represent their degree of visibility.
+For example, such formulations fail in cluttered environments where multiple objects occlude each other.
+This paper proposes two novel sensor pose optimisation methods, one based on gradient-ascent and one using integer programming techniques, which maximise the visibility of multiple target objects.
+Both methods are based on a rendering engine that provides pixel-level visibility information about the target objects, and thus, can cope with occlusions in cluttered environments.
+The methods are evaluated in a complex driving environment and show improved visibility of target objects when compared to existing methods.
+Such methods can be used to guide the cost effective deployment of sensor networks in smart cities to improve the safety and efficiency of traffic monitoring systems.